Peoples' Democratic Party (Turkey): Ideology

 During a conference in Selahattin Demirtaş's presidential election campaign, the HDP had caused controversy by not displaying any Turkish flags.
 In response, Demirtaş had maintained that the HDP respected the flag, stating that the flag represented all citizens of Turkey.
 The party addresses a wide spectrum of voters, having had candidates of different gender and social, national and religious background.
 A high proportion of women, as well as Alevi, Armenian, Yazidi, and Assyrian candidates mixed with Turkish left-wing politician candidates played a major role towards the success in the parliamentary elections of June 2015.

 December 2016 attacks

-On December 17, 2016, at around 21:30 (UTC+3) four masked people attacked the Peoples' Democratic Party (HDP) office in the Beylikdüzü district of Istanbul, which is located at a shopping mall.
+At around 21:30 (UTC+3) on December 17, 2016, four masked people attacked the Peoples' Democratic Party (HDP) office in the Beylikdüzü district of Istanbul, which is located at a shopping mall.
 The attackers managed to overcome the security personnel and started a fire which caused the explosions of the two gas tubes inside the building.
 One police officer and a security guard sustained minor injuries.
 That same night, shots were fired by unidentified assailants at the HDP headquarters in Darıca, Kocaeli Province.
 Attacks on other HDP offices across the country were also reported, including İzmir, Çanakkale, Hatay, Ankara, and Erzincan.